IRTF-HRPC/draft-irtf-hrpc-ipvc/draft-irtf-hrpc-ipvc.md

 In the rest of this draft, we will use this terminology:

-Attacker: A person who, in the context of intimate partner violence (IPV), uses digital tools to exert control, monitor, or harm another individual with the aim of enabling or enhacing abuse.
+Attacker: A person who, in the context of intimate partner violence (IPV), uses digital tools to exert control, monitor, or harm another individual with the aim of enabling or enhancing abuse.
 The term "attacker" is used interchangeably with "perpetrator."
 * Victim: By "victim" we mean a person who is subject or target of an attack.
 Notice that we are using this term only in the temporary context of an attack scenario.
 We prefer the term "survivor", which recognizes the agency and resistance tactics of those facing IPV, but for the purposes of this document we focus on the fact of being subject of specific technology-based IPV attacks.